GDPR and AI: How Belgian SMEs Can Adopt AI Without Legal Risk

 - Security: protect data against unauthorised access

 These obligations apply whether you use AI or not.
-AI does not create new categories of requirement — but it can process data at scale, which makes getting the basics right more important.
+AI does not create new categories of requirement, but it can process data at scale, which makes getting the basics right more important.
+In practice, a tool analysing a thousand customer emails a day amplifies the consequences of a misconfiguration far more than a manual process ever could.
+That is precisely why rigour up front, when choosing the tool and defining the purpose, makes all the difference.

 Common AI use cases: are they GDPR-compliant?